najam1997/90DaysOfCyberSecurity/README.md

 - [✔️] [Credentials Harvesting](https://tryhackme.com/module/hacking-active-directory)
 ### Day 9:
 - [XX] For Practicing Windows Virtual Machine, you can check [HTB Platform](https://hackthebox.com) or [GOAD](https://github.com/Orange-Cyberdefense/GOAD)
-- I practiced the concepts on an easy machine in HTB.
+- I practiced the concepts on an eternal blue machine in [TryHackMe](https://tryhackme.com).
 ### Day 10:
 - [XX] For Practicing Windows Virtual Machine, you can check [HTB Platform](https://hackthebox.com) or [GOAD](https://github.com/Orange-Cyberdefense/GOAD)
 - I practiced the concepts on an easy machine in HTB.